I puritani: Act 1

 Arturo and his squires come into the hall and are joined by Elvira, Valton, Giorgio and the ladies and gentlemen of the castle.
 After a general welcome from all assembled, Arturo expresses his new-found happiness.
 (Aria, Arturo; then Giorgio and Valton; then all assembled: A te, o cara / amore talora / "In you beloved, love led me in secrecy and tears, now it guides me to your side".)

 Valton tells everyone that he will not be able to attend the wedding ceremony and he provides Arturo with a safe conduct pass.
 A mysterious lady appears, and Valton tells her that he will be escorting her to London to appear before Parliament.
 Arturo is curious.
 Giorgio tells him that she is suspected of being a Royalist spy.
 As Elvira leaves to prepare herself for the wedding and the others depart in various directions, Arturo hangs back and finds the mysterious lady alone.
-He discovers that she is Enrichetta (Henrietta Maria), widow of the executed King Charles I. Insisting that she not be concerned about Elvira, Arturo vows to save her: (Aria, Riccardo; then Enrichetta; then together: Non parlar di lei che adoro, / di valor non mi spogliar / "Do not speak of her whom I adore; do not take away my courage.
+He discovers that she is Enrichetta (Henrietta Maria), widow of the executed King Charles I. Insisting that she not be concerned about Elvira, Arturo vows to save her: (Aria, Arturo; then Enrichetta; then together: Non parlar di lei che adoro, / di valor non mi spogliar / "Do not speak of her whom I adore; do not take away my courage.
 You shall be saved, oh unhappy woman.")

 Observed by Arturo and Enrichetta, Elvira appears singing a joyful polonaise (Son vergin vezzosa / "I am a pretty maiden dressed for her wedding"), but she engages the Queen in conversation asking for help with the ringlets of her hair.
 To allow that to happen, she removes her wedding veil and places it over Enrichetta's head.
 Both Arturo and Enrichetta realise that this may allow them to escape, and as they proceed, they are challenged by Riccardo who believes the woman to be Elvira.
 He almost provokes a fight with Arturo until he discovers that she is not Elvira; then, he is content to allow them to pass, swearing not to reveal any information.

 When the wedding party enters, they ask for Arturo, then learn, largely from Riccardo, that he has fled with Enrichetta.
 Pursuit is organised.
 Becoming increasingly distraught, Elvira believes that she sees Arturo: (Aria; then ensemble: Oh, vieni al tempio, fedele Arturo / "Ah! come, ah! come!
 Oh! come to the church, faithful Arturo".)
 It is increasingly clear that she has gone mad.